pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 Done
 ```

-Enter the following command in the serial console of the ot-cli-ftd device to execute the ping operation.
+Enter the following command in the serial console of the FTD Joiner to execute the ping operation.

 ```console
 > ot ping fd8c:60bc:a98:c7ba:0:ff:fe00:b000